Rattled Louisiana Gulf Coast again faces serious threat from Hurricane Delta

 “We stayed for the last one,” Dianna Perry said, recalling how they rode out Laura with their 13-year-old Yorkie, Boots, six weeks ago.
 “I was scared as hell.
 But this is just a mild storm.
 A lot of rain, some wind.
 It’s not going to be so bad.”

-Delta would be the fifth storm the Perrys’ home would endure, including an unnamed 1918 hurricane along with Hurricanes Audrey in 1957, Rita in 2005 and Laura this summer.
+Delta would be the fifth major storm the Perrys’ home would endure, including an unnamed 1918 hurricane along with Hurricanes Audrey in 1957, Rita in 2005 and Laura this summer.
 On the mantle in their dining room, the Perrys have a framed photo of the home standing strong amid a riverlike Broad Street during the Great Flood of 1913.

 Aside from the risk of flying debris, Dianna Perry was a little concerned about the repairs that were just completed after damage from Laura.